jerryryle/etrade-cli/README.md

 3. `export PATH=$PATH:/path/to/your/install/directory` - Ensure Go install path is in your system path.
 4. `etrade cfg create` - Create a default config file (the command will print the config file path)
 5. Edit the default config file to choose a Customer Id and add your keys/secrets.
+6. `etrade --customer-id <your customer ID> auth login` - Log in (required before any other commands)
-6. `etrade --customer-id <your customer ID> accounts list` - List all accounts for customer.
+7. `etrade --customer-id <your customer ID> accounts list` - List all accounts for customer.
-7. `etrade --customer-id <your customer ID> accounts portfolio <account ID>` - Get portfolio for an account in CSV format
+8. `etrade --customer-id <your customer ID> accounts portfolio <account ID>` - Get portfolio for an account in CSV format
-8. `etrade --customer-id --format json <your customer ID> accounts portfolio <account ID>` - Get portfolio for an account in JSON format
+9. `etrade --customer-id --format json <your customer ID> accounts portfolio <account ID>` - Get portfolio for an account in JSON format